cyberbotics/webots-doc/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 simulation: this will increase the accuracy of the simulation.

 > **Hands on**:
-In the scene tree view, expand the WorldInfo node (the first node).
+In the Scene Tree view, expand the WorldInfo node (the first node).
 Set its `basicTimeStep` field to *16*.
 Then save the simulation.

 Just after you added the E-puck node, a black window appeared in the upper left